GregStanton/proposal-rmf-engine/README.md

 Sweep geometries are extremely useful in computer graphics.
 They sweep a 2D shape (a _profile_ or _cross section_) across a 3D-space curve (_spine_, _backbone_, or _rail_).
 This essential feature is available in a wide range of graphics software (including [three.js](https://threejs.org/docs/#ExtrudeGeometry), [Blender](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/curve/operations/curve_to_mesh.html), [Houdini](https://www.sidefx.com/docs/houdini/nodes/sop/sweep.html#:~:text=18.0-,Overview,parameter%20on%20the%20Construction%20tab.), [Maya](https://help.autodesk.com/view/MAYAUL/2024/ENU/?guid=GUID-04C6192A-1524-48FA-B5BC-7745FC25D26D), and [Autocad](https://help.autodesk.com/view/ACD/2025/ENU/?guid=GUID-2391CE97-3794-402C-8BC1-E2DCB452DD13)).

-Essential use cases include **ribbons**, **tubes**, and **brushes**.
-A ribbon is a surface that results from sweeping an open profile curve across the spine curve.
+Essential use cases include ribbons, tubes, and brushes.
+A _ribbon_ is a surface that results from sweeping an open profile curve across the spine curve.
 These can be made to look like physical ribbons.
-A tube is a surface or solid that results from sweeping a closed curve across the spine curve.
+A _tube_ is a surface or solid that results from sweeping a closed curve across the spine curve.
 These can be made to look like the tube in a neon sign.
-A brush is a 2D profile that may be a set of discrete points or a mixture of different shape kinds.
+A _brush_ is a 2D profile that may be a set of discrete points or a mixture of different shape kinds.
 By setting a fixed orientation, a calligraphy brush may be created.
 In all cases, the profile may be scaled or rotated as it’s swept out, creating dynamic and twisting shapes.

+However, these features are subject to well known pain points for users:

+* **singularity flipping** (this can occur in Frenet-Serret implementations where the frame suddenly flips 180° due to vanishing curvature)
+* **reference twisting** (this can occur in look-at/fixed-up implementations when the frame suddenly twists due to a vanishing cross product)
+* **angular drifting** (this can occur even with rotation minimizing frames, unless a correction is applied, with the most noticeable effect being a sudden twist when a frame returns to its starting point on a loop)

-However, these features are subject to well known pain points for users, including distortions that result from inflection points.
-Implementations like the one currently in three.js fail to address the problem.
-In popular creative-coding libraries using a `beginShape()`/`endShape()` API—including p5.js, Processing, and openFrameworks—no dedicated feature for producing sweep geometries exists at all.
+In creative-coding libraries using a `beginShape()`/`endShape()` API—including p5.js, Processing, and openFrameworks—no dedicated feature for sweep geometries exists at all.
 This significantly reduces the API’s artistic expressiveness.

 # Solution